Software Engineer Cover Letter: 5 Templates That Pass ATS in 2026 (With AI Tips)

 Dear [Hiring Manager Name],

-– A full-stack e-commerce app (React + Node.js + PostgreSQL) with 15,000+ product listings
+• A full-stack e-commerce platform (React + Node.js + PostgreSQL) managing 15,000+ product listings with real-time inventory sync

 Best,